Neonatal conjunctivitis

 Neonatal conjunctivitis is a form of conjunctivitis (inflammation of the outer eye) which affects newborn babies following birth.
-It is typically due to neonatal bacterial infection, although can also be non-infectious (e.g. chemical exposure).
+It is typically due to neonatal bacterial infection, although it can also be non-infectious (e.g., chemical exposure).
 Infectious neonatal conjunctivitis is typically contracted during vaginal delivery from exposure to bacteria from the birth canal, most commonly Neisseria gonorrhoeae or Chlamydia trachomatis.

-Antibiotic ointment is typically applied to the newborn's eyes within 1 hour of birth as prevention for gonococcal ophthalmia.
-This practice is recommended for all newborns and most hospitals in the United States are required by state law to apply eye drops or ointment soon after birth to prevent the disease.
+Antibiotic ointment is typically applied to the newborn's eyes within one hour of birth as prevention for gonococcal ophthalmia.
+This practice is recommended for all newborns, and most hospitals in the United States are required by state law to apply eye drops or ointment soon after birth to prevent the disease.

 If left untreated, neonatal conjunctivitis can cause blindness.

 Signs and symptoms

-Neonatal conjunctivitis by definition presents during the first month of life.
+Neonatal conjunctivitis, by definition, presents during the first month of life.
 Signs and symptoms include: